 Students should have the computer no later than the first day of class for the semester indicated.

 |Graduate Students||Macintosh or Windows|

 Strongly Preferred.
 Macintosh Acceptable.

 |Graphic Design||Spring Semester First Year||First Semester||

 |Industrial Design||Fall Semester First Year||First Semester||Windows Strongly Preferred|

 Students in the College of Design make extensive use of computers in their coursework and everyday lives.
 There is a lot to consider when purchasing computer hardware and software.
 This information should help students and parents make purchase decisions.

 Hardware and Software Purchases

-The NC State Office of Information Technology and the NCSU Bookstores have made arrangements with several computer vendors to offer special pricing to students.
+The NC State Office of Information Technology and the Wolfpack Outfitters have made arrangements with several computer vendors to offer special pricing to students.
 Students should compare these prices before making a final purchase, since these prices can offer a substantial savings.
-For more information, contact the NCSU Bookstores or by phone at (919) 515-3400 before making your final purchase.
-The NCSU Bookstores’ Computer Connections department is a great resource for students purchasing computers from Apple and Lenovo, software, and peripherals.
+For more information, contact the Wolfpack Outfitters or by phone at (919) 515-3400 before making your final purchase.
+The Wolfpack Outfitters’ computer department is a great resource for students purchasing computers, software, and peripherals.

 - Autodesk provides software free to NCSU students through their Education Community website.